The Ultimate Guide to Cleaning a Toilet

-"I'm not usually a fan of disposable products, but wiping down the toilet is one task where durable paper towels are ideal,” says Maker.
-And while you might be tempted to use a wet cloth, when it comes to a disinfectant spay, water isn't necessary.
+"I'm not usually a fan of disposable products, but wiping down the toilet is one task where durable paper towels are ideal," Maker says.
+And while you might be tempted to use a wet cloth, when it comes to a disinfectant spray, water isn't necessary.
 Using a paper towel, wipe the disinfectant off the toilet's exterior, working from the top to the bottom.
-Don’t forget to run a clean paper towel over walls and then floor surrounding the toilet as well.
-“Especially if you live with men or have guests with bad aim, you’ll be amazed at how yellow and dirty your paper towel gets,” says Smallin Kuper.
 Toss those paper towels straight in the trash rather than letting them pile up nearby.

 Scrub Out Stains

-Grab a stiff-bristled toilet brush to scrub the bowl's interior and under the rim.
-If you notice a rust-colored ring in the bowl’s interior, the culprit is likely minerals in your water system.
+For those difficult toilet bowl stains, grab a stiff-bristled toilet brush to scrub the bowl's interior and under the rim.
+If you notice a rust-colored ring inside the bowl, the culprit is likely minerals in your water system.
 Cleaning experts agree the surefire way to attack such stains is with a pumice stone.
-Opt for a stone on a stick, so your hands don't have to get too close to the toilet bowl.
-A few swipes with the pumice stone should do the trick—and don’t worry, the pumice, a softer stone, won't scratch the porcelain surface.
+Choose a stone on a stick, so your hands don't have to get too close to the toilet bowl.
+A few swipes with the pumice stone should do the trick.
+Don't worry: As the pumice is a softer stone, it won't scratch the porcelain surface.
 Turn the toilet's water back on, then flush to rinse the bowl.

+As a last step, clean your supplies.
 Prop the wet toilet brush under the seat cover and pour bleach or cleaning solution over its business end, into the toilet bowl.
 Let sit for a minute, then rinse with a pitcher of water.
 Clean the brush's canister by filling it with warm, soapy water; you can dump it right in the toilet, too.
-Resist the urge to stick the damp brush back in the canister and be done with it, says Maker.
+Resist the urge to stick the damp brush back in the canister and be done with it, Maker suggests.
 Instead, you want to let the brush air out completely before putting it away, to ensure you're not encouraging bacteria growth.

-Once the toilet's clean, you'll probably want to peel off your gloves lickety-split.
+Once the toilet's clean, you'll probably want to peel off your gloves right away.
 But before you do, head for the sink and give your gloved hands a good scrubbing with soap and hot water.
-"It's the best way to make sure you don't get your hands dirty and get every inch of the gloves clean,” says Maker.
-Hang or prop them up to fully dry before putting them away.
-Then give yourself a high five—your toilet couldn’t be cleaner!
+"It's the best way to make sure you don't get your hands dirty and get every inch of the gloves clean," Maker says.
+Hang or prop them up to fully dry before putting them away for your next use.